gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.GetBundle(string) Method

-(Cross-Game compatible) Gets a bundle from your mod with the specified name (no file extension)
+Gets a bundle from your mod with the specified name (no file extension)

 ```csharp
 protected UnityEngine.AssetBundle GetBundle(string name);